Renowned Georgetown Ethicist Elected to American Academy of Arts & Sciences

 Sherman, a philosophy professor in Georgetown’s College of Arts and Sciences, holds affiliate appointments with Georgetown Law’s Center on National Security and the Law and the Kennedy Institute of Ethics.
 She is a New York Times Notable Author whose work focuses on how classic Greek and Roman thought applies to modern times.

-“Professor Sherman’s work is emblematic of the best research in the humanities,” says Dean of Georgetown College Rosario Ceballo.
+“Professor Sherman’s work is emblematic of the best research in the humanities,” says Rosario Ceballo, dean of the College of Arts & Sciences.
 “By thoughtfully engaging with the past, her scholarship gives fresh insight into the most pressing matters of today, from ongoing wars to deathly pandemics.
 Her election to the American Academy of Arts & Sciences is well-deserved and should be applauded.”

 Her most recent book, Stoic Wisdom: Ancient Lessons for Modern Resilience, was published last year and explores how stoic philosophies can bring calm and tranquility in the face of stress and anxiety.
 While on leave from Georgetown, Sherman held the Inaugural Distinguished Chair in Ethics at the US Naval Academy.
 Spurred by both her time at the Academy and Georgetown students returning from conflict, Sherman wrote several books on “the moral challenges of going to war and returning home.”